-Q: Are dogs allowed?
+Q: Are pets allowed?

-A: The Tiny House Festivals offer some of main makers and shakers in the tiny house movement, as well as individuals with incredible stories and personal insights of living tiny and owning a tiny house.
-You can see the experts, experienced tiny house dwellers, and everyone else who will be presenting at our Tiny House Festivals.
+A: The Tiny LIVING Festivals offer some of main movers and shakers in the tiny house movement, as well as individuals with incredible stories and personal insights of living tiny and owning a tiny home.
+You can see experts, experienced tiny home dwellers, and everyone else who will be presenting at the Tiny LIVING Festivals on the Speakers Page for each of our Tiny LIVING Festivals.